FHantke/brave-browser-wiki/Logging.md

 `VLOG` should be used for debug info not `LOG(ERROR)`.

 Sensitive information should never be logged at all.
-For example, private keys.
+For example, private keys, OAuth tokens, HTTP basic auth credentials, cookies.